camunda/camunda-docs-manual/content/webapps/cockpit/extend/configuration.md

 ...
 ```

+You can find an example on how to add an additional bpmn.js module to Cockpit in the [Camunda BPM examples repository](https://github.com/camunda/camunda-bpm-examples/tree/master/cockpit/cockpit-bpmn-js-module).

 ## Moddle Extensions
 The BPMN moddle can be extended by adding a `moddleExtensions` property.
 Each moddle extension has a unique name (key)
 and a path (value) to the JSON file of the moddle extension.
 The path is relative to the `app/cockpit` folder in the